konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 ## Installation instructions

-In order to participate in the workshop you have to install Ubuntu GNU/Linux as well as Anaconda and serveral tools.
+In order to participate in the workshop you have to install Ubuntu GNU/Linux as well as Anaconda and several tools.

 ### Hardware requirements